 Step 1.
 Let HMRC know you’re becoming self-employed

 Get the right starter pack for you.
 You can do this all online, or phone, and it will get you started as a sole-trader (for other legal structures see ‘part two’ below).
-We’d also recommend signing up for HMRC’s free local workshops which will give you straightforward practical advice on record-keeping, filling in and filing your tax return – and what to do if you take someone on.
+We’d also recommend completing HMRC’s free online training which will give you straightforward practical advice on record-keeping, filling in and filing your tax return – and what to do if you take someone on.

 Step 2.
 Sort out insurance cover